averyinterestingusername/Sprig-Console/README.md

 ### Setup

-First, if you haven't already, you need to iInstall Python and Thonny
+First, if you haven't already, you need to install Python and Thonny

 Then, [install micropython on your Raspberry Pi Pico W](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/3) (The board on the back of your Sprig):